aakanksham9018-gihub/Selenium-Test-Automation-Tricentis-Insurance-Application/README.md

 git clone https://github.com/aakanksham9018-gihub/Selenium-Test-Automation-Tricentis-Insurance-Application.git
 ```
 2. Open the project in Eclipse or IntelliJ IDEA.
-3. Ensure all project dependencies are available (if you later migrate to Maven, allow Maven to download them).
+3. Ensure Selenium WebDriver and TestNG libraries are configured in the project build path.
 4. Make sure Google Chrome is installed on your system.
 5. Run any of the following test classes as a Java Application:
 - AutomobileTest.java